abertschi/postcards/README.md

 #### Validate YAML file
 You can verify the YAML file with `postcards-yaml validate -c config.json`.
-This command checks that all pictures exist and the YAML file has the proper format.
+This command checks that all pictures exist and the YAML file has proper format.

 ### Plugin: postcards-pexels